 - Canadian courses that meet these standards include, but are not limited to the Provincial Emergency Program in British Columbia and the Emergency Measures Organization in the Yukon.

-RCMP Divisions have formal written agreements within each provincial or territory as well as with other applicable federal departments.
+RCMP Divisions have formal written agreements within each province or territory as well as with other applicable federal departments.

 The agreements clarify the roles of: